MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/registration.md

 ## What happens when an Azure AD tenant is linked to a Partner Center account

-* No changes are made to the *Azure AD* tenant itself
 * *Tenant ID* is added to the account data
-* Account *Administrator* gets the ability to view *Azure AD* users and add them to the account
+* Account *Administrator* gets the ability to view users of the *Azure AD* tenant and add them to the account
+* Tenant *Global Admin* gets the ability to add new tenant users in Partner Center
-* Tenant *Global Admin* gets the ability to create new users in the *Azure AD* tenant and invite guest users using Partner Center user management pages
+* Tenant *Global Admin* gets the ability to invite guest users in Partner Center

+No changes are made to the *Azure AD* tenant itself.

 ## How to register as an organization